View of the Cuicocha crater lake

 A few years ago the authorities tried to force every visitor to round the lake counterclockwise.
 I don’t know why really…?
 Maybe somebody at one of the ministries suffered from an Ecuadorian style Himalaya-syndrome.

-• Note & Funny story!
+• Funny story!
 At the same time, it was prohibited to visit the lake on a bike.
 What a joke!
 I once got there myself on my bike, climbing up from about 2400m (7900 ft) to 3100m (10200 ft).
 More dead than alive, purple instead of just a deep sweaty red.
 And then, BIG SURPRISE ..
 They stopped me at the gate!
 At least that was what the Park ranger thought he was doing… I passed him without a word, had a short break at the lake, before my “flight” back home.
-Not after protesting at the entrance about the stupid rule of letting car & bus drivers in, while bikers weren’t!)
+Not after protesting at the entrance about the stupid rule of letting car & bus drivers in, while bikers weren’t!).
+Since, rules have changed!

-Back to your plan to hike around the lake: the rules changed again.
+Concerning the clock, rules have also changed.
 So you can make the round counterclockwise or clockwise.
 Whatever you wish!
 You can do this, despite the fact that there still remain some signs – or maybe even some blogs or guidebooks – indicating otherwise.

 Trail sign which can serve you as a Starting or Exit point

 There are still signs that indicate the exit of the big trail.
-You can ignore them though.
+You can ignore the rule nowadays though.

 Both routes are OK.
 There isn’t much difference between the two, I think.
-Maybe the counterclockwise route is just a little bit harder in the beginning, when the legs need to get warm and you have to find your rhythm.
-If you, like me, make the round regularly, it’s nice to have alternatives!
+Maybe the counterclockwise route is just a little bit harder in the beginning, when the legs need to get warm & you have to find your rhythm.

-Head to the right side of the Visitors center and take the stairs.
+Head to the right side of the Visitors center & take the stairs.
+Or, if you like, cross over to the other side and start at the “Exit” sign (see photo above).

-The path follows the crater rim almost permanently, giving you spectacular views of the lake.
+The path follows the crater rim almost permanently, giving you spectacular views of the lake & around.

 The Cuicocha lake, with Mt.
 Cotopaxi in the distance